Referierte Publikationen

 F. Karbstein, and E. A. Mosman

-Photon polarization tensor in pulsed Hermite- and Laguerre-Gaussian beams
+Photon polarization tensor in circularly polarized Hermite- and Laguerre-Gaussian beams

 Abstract: